-Year Ended December 31,
+Year Ended December 3

-2022 2021
+2023 2022

-Deferred tax assets:
+Deferred tax assets

-Intangibles \$ 329,958,033 \$ 391,617,310
+Intangibles \$ 300,521 \$ 329,958

-Net operating losses carryforwards 37,549,858 14,614,700
+Net operating losses carryforwards 53,545 37,550

-Research and Experimental 12,523,243 -
+Research and Experimental 36,249 12,523

-Federal R&D Credit 351,985 351,985
+Federal R&D Credit 352 352

-Accrued benefits 1,916,438 64,178
+Accrued benefits 4,242 1,916

-Other (301,857) -
+Other 2,914 -

+Total deferred tax assets 397,824 382,300

+Less valuation allowance (395,907) (381,927)

+Net deferred tax assets 1,916 372

+Deferred tax liabilities

+Other (131) (302)

-Uncertain Tax Position - R&D Reserve (70,397) (70,397)
+Uncertain Tax Position - R&D Reserve (70) (70)

-Total deferred tax assets 381,927,303 406,577,776
+Total deferred tax liabilities (202) (372)

-Less valuation allowance (381,927,303) (406,577,776)

-Net deferred tax assets \$ - \$ -
+Net deferred tax assets \$ 1,714 \$ -

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Eve considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is not more likely than not that the Company will realize the benefits of its deductible differences.
-The valuation allowance decreased \$24,650,473 during the year ended December 31, 2022, primarily due tothe decrease of tax basis in the assets of the Company created in the Pre-Closing Restructuring.
+For Eve Brazil, based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of its deductible differences.
+The valuation allowance increased \$14.0 million during the year ended December 31, 2023 primarily due to the net operating loss for the year.

 Eve has no history of tax audits, nevertheless the Company believes it has provided adequate reserves for all tax deficiencies or reductions in tax benefits that could result from federal, state and foreign tax audits.
 Eve regularly assesses the likely outcomes of these audits in order to determine the appropriateness of Eve's tax provision.
-The Company's operating results and related tax positions are a component of either a legal entity and/or a larger group of entities that file tax returns.
-The Company has no unrecognized tax benefits as of December 31, 2022, and 2021.
+The Company had approximately \$70 thousand of unrecognized tax benefits as of December 31, 2023 and 2022.
+There were no additions, reductions, or settlements of unrecognized tax benefits during 2023.
 Eve will recognize interest and penalties, if any, related to uncertain tax positions in income tax expenses.
-As of December 31, 2022, and 2021 no interest or penalties have been accrued due to uncertain tax positions.
+As of December 31, 2023 and 2022 no interest or penalties have been accrued due to uncertain tax positions.

-The net operating losses for 2022 and 2021 were generated mainly due to expenditures with R&D projects of the UAM Business, administrative expenses to support the R&D process, and the step-up amortization.
-Under a separate tax return methodology, the \$ 37,549,858 of net operating losses are deemed "hypothetical" losses of the UAM Business for purposes of these financial statements.
-This amount is comprised of \$28,971,135 in the US (for Federal and State taxes) and \$8,578,723 in Brazil.
-Net operating losses do not expire in both jurisdictions where Eve operates (i.e., United States of America and Brazil).
+The net operating losses for 2023 and 2022 were generated mainly due to expenditures with R&D projects, administrative expenses, and the step-up amortization.
+Under a separate tax return methodology, Eve US has \$13.7 million of net operating losses that are deemed "hypothetical" losses of the Company for purposes of these financial statements.
+The "hypothetical" net operating losses of the Brazilian operation were written off since Eve Brazil files income tax returns and these losses cannot be utilized.
+Net operating losses do not expire in both jurisdictions where Eve operates (U.S. and Brazil).

-In preparation for the business combination with Zanite, later renamed Eve Holdings Inc., ERJ, EAH andEve Sub entered into a Contribution Agreement under which ERJ contributed the Urban Air Mobility business assets and liabilities into Eve Sub in exchange for Eve Sub's units and subsequently contributed these units into EAH in exchange for preferred and common stock of EAH.
+In preparation for the Business Combination with Zanite (later renamed Eve Holdings Inc.), ERJ, EAH and Eve Sub entered into a Contribution Agreement under which ERJ contributed the UAM business assets and liabilities into Eve Sub in exchange for Eve Sub's units and subsequently contributed these units into EAH in exchange for preferred and common stock of EAH.
 Since immediately after the contribution of the Eve Sub units into EAH, ERJ did not control more than 80% of all classes of stock of EAH, the contribution of assets was treated as a taxable transaction which gave rise to a step-up in the value of such assets.